RedWyrm13/Surge-App/README.md

 Post Ride Screen - The passengers will rate the driver.
 After rating the driver, the app will display the main screen again.

-Changing the name to Blytzz because it represents our service: quick and efficient.
-Bought the domian Blytzz.com and Blytzz.org.
-I changed the name because it was going to be too difficult to get Surge.com as a domain name.
-Coke owns it.

 Add user  consent and disclousre from this link: https://developer.android.com/training/id-auth/identify